AntoniosKalattas/Borscht-soup/README.md

 # Borscht-soup
-Easy way to use web-srap automations
+Easy way to use web-scrap automations

 # The program is under development official release->1/12/2021